krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 5
 - Lecture 6 of GPU Computing by Dr. Izzat El Hajj
 - Implementation and comparison of tiled matrix multiplication between CPU and GPU in CUDA

+## Day 6
+- Lecture 7 of GPU Computing by Dr. Izzat El Hajj
+- Implementation and comparison of tiled matrix multiplication with thread sync between CPU and GPU in CUDA